 Mary gave birth to six children, two boys and four girls.
 It was the boys Rico and Fredi who were drawn to gastronomy from the very beginning.
 Rico Bloch did his apprenticeship in the stately "Schloss Oberberg" in Gossau (SG), his brother Fredi in "Sternen" in Teufen (AR).
 During his years of apprenticeship and travel Rico met Miss Brigitte Aeby.
 The two worked at a young age in St-Blaise (NE), he in "Au Boccalino", they just next door in the "Tea Room Walker", where she wanted to stay for a short time after finishing business school.
 The man from Eastern Switzerland and the woman from Basel exchanged their first glances in love via kitchen windows.
 As a married couple they ran the restaurants of the "Sportzentrum Glarner Unterland" in Näfels (GL), later the "Säntis" inns on Schwägalp (AR) and the "Sternen" in Teufen (AR).
 In 1999 Brigitte took over the "Metropol" in St.Gallen, Rico followed her shortly afterwards.
 For example, Brigitte was the first woman in Appenzell to obtain the federal "Maître d'Hôtel" diploma, and they were happy to train young chefs and service specialists.
 They reinvented themselves and their philosophy approximately every ten years.
 Until autumn 2019, they took care of their (tentatively?) last bigger project: the beautifully renovated "Hirschen" in Teufen (AR).

-Fredi Bloch, Rico's brother, led the "Seeli" in Bäch (SZ) for decades and until the end of 2019 the "Obstgarten" in Freienbach (SZ).
+Fredi Bloch, Rico's brother, led the "Seeli" in Bäch (SZ) for decades and the "Obstgarten" in Freienbach (SZ).
 In addition to the top gastronomic establishments, he built up an impressive catering empire.
 The two families - whether in eastern Switzerland or on Lake Zurich - were and are always closely connected.